The Tudor Consort

 and that it was "one of New Zealand's musical wonders".

 Authentic performance practice is a major aim of The Tudor Consort, and consideration of ensemble size, pronunciation, pitch, vocal style and ornamentation feature strongly in the work of the group.
 Under Simon Ravens the group often performed original editions, reflecting Simon's own study in Britain under David Wulstan.
 Simon, with The Tudor Consort, pioneered the use of liturgical reconstruction as a method of presenting early sacred music.
 Media and critical reaction was immediate and overwhelmingly positive.

 Succeeding directors substantially expanded on the group's repertoire base to the excitement of the local musical community.
-Internationally recognised baroque specialist Professor Peter Walls directed performances of early 17th-century Venetian vespers and masses, music for the coronation of James II, Mozart orchestral masses, Bach and Buxtehude cantatas, Purcell and Handel anthems, many performed in conjunction with period instrument ensemble The Baroque Players.
+Internationally recognised baroque specialist Professor Peter Walls directed performances of early 17th-century Venetian vespers and masses, music for the Coronation of James II and VII and Mary, Mozart orchestral masses, Bach and Buxtehude cantatas, Purcell and Handel anthems, many performed in conjunction with period instrument ensemble The Baroque Players.
 The group also staged performances of Purcell's Dido and Aeneas and Blow's Venus and Adonis.
 These performances received high critical praise.
 Peter also directed the choir in its first commercial recording of Peter Philips motets for the Naxos Records label.
 Peter's successor Ivan Patterson introduced a repertoire from the 19th and 20th centuries; under Ivan's direction the group also explored the medieval period in more detail, particularly focusing on works by women composers of the period.

 Cantor Alastair Carey was appointed as director in 2001.
 Alastair's expertise lies in vocal production, choral blend and the repertoire of the Renaissance, particularly the sacred choral music of the English school and the Recusants.
 Under Alastair's guidance the group toured overseas and claimed silver and bronze awards at the 35th International Choral Competition in Tolosa, Spain in 2003.

 The Tudor Consort's current director is Michael Stewart.